omar-sh/PI_TASK/readme.md

 [predis/predis](https://github.com/predis/predis): I used it to set and get values from  redis, I actually needed it just to set the last time that an email has been sent.

+- please note that the main php version should 5.4

 ## How run the project

 1- first of a ll you need to copy the folder to a web server like  nginx, wamp, xampp or mamp.